CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <img src="Accomplishment-CookieJar/images/ScreenShots/Canva.png" alt="My-Application" width="960" height="540">

 - How I made my background, icons and most of my styling really come to life was by utilizing [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites and more!
-The site gives you access to many copyright free assets of images both free or paid.
-I highly recommend it to anyone!
+The site gives you access to many copyright assets.
+I highly recommend it to anyone, beginner to advanced, that is into styling and designing!

 <br>